 The directions listed below will get you to Dyrehøj and you can bus or bike between them all quite easily.

 1. Driving To Denmark's Wineries

 Reaching Røsnæs peninsula from Copenhagen is very easy and takes an hour and a half to two hours.
 The drive is about 90 minutes straight across the island of Zealand.
 We love how when you leave Copenhagen you very quickly go from city to countryside.
-It’s idyllic and journey to Røsnæs and the Denmark winery experience.
+The journey to Røsnæs and the Denmark wineries is delightful and the landscape is stunning.
 HERE is a link to the Google Map driving directions.